abhishek210/Chatbot-electronic/README.md

 This project has been contributed by the following :-

-Preyansh Rastogi, Shivam Shanker, Abhishek Rajgaria and Anuj Verma.
+Abhishek Rajgaria, Preyansh Rastogi, Shivam Shanker and Anuj Verma.

 Images
 It contains all the images that were used in the android application.